 My family recently had a week off for spring break.
 We had intended to go camping, but there were no campgrounds open yet and the weather was calling for rain mid-week.
-My husband and I decided to come up with a list of family activities and try to do one or two a day.
-We couldn’t tell our kids what the activities were ahead of time or when we might be doing them, because my kids are those set-in-stone type of people that can’t deviate from a plan, (don’t know where they get that!)
-Our idea worked fairly well, the children enjoyed the surprise of ice cream on Monday and s’mores later that evening.
+I decided to come up with a list of family activities and try to do one or two a day.
+I couldn’t tell my kids what the activities were ahead of time or when we might be doing them, because my kids are those set-in-stone type of people that can’t deviate from a plan, (don’t know where they get that!)
+My idea worked fairly well, the children enjoyed the surprise of ice cream on Monday and s’mores later that evening.
 The thing I saw as the week went on though, was that it was hard to convince them to stop one fun activity so we could do a different one.

 We tried to explain it to them: my oldest told a younger sibling that it is like being at Disneyland and the next day not being able to be at Disneyland again because you get to go to Lego Land.
 It started me thinking about God and all the things He has in store for us.
 I knew all the fun things I had planned for my kids, but I couldn’t tell them, I just needed them to trust that I had their best interests at heart.
 I know we are familiar with Jeremiah 29:11, “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 These words are so true!
 God has so much planned for me, and like my kids, there are times I can’t let go of what I see in front of me right now in order for Him to give me something even better.